hashicorp/terraform/website/source/docs/providers/aws/r/codedeploy_deployment_group.html.markdown

 * `deployment_config_name` - (Optional) The name of the group's deployment config.
 The default is "CodeDeployDefault.OneAtATime".
 * `ec2_tag_filter` - (Optional) Tag filters associated with the group.
 See the AWS docs for details.
 * `on_premises_instance_tag_filter` - (Optional) On premise tag filters associated with the group.
 See the AWS docs for details.
+* `trigger_configuration` - (Optional) A Trigger Configuration block.
+Trigger Configurations are documented below.

 Both ec2_tag_filter and on_premises_tag_filter blocks support the following:

 * `key` - (Optional) The key of the tag filter.
 * `type` - (Optional) The type of the tag filter, either KEY_ONLY, VALUE_ONLY, or KEY_AND_VALUE.
 * `value` - (Optional) The value of the tag filter.

+Add triggers to a Deployment Group to receive notifications about events related to deployments or instances in the group.
+Notifications are sent to subscribers of the SNS topic associated with the trigger.
+CodeDeploy must have permission to publish to the topic from this deployment group.
+Trigger Configurations support the following:

+ * `trigger_events` - (Required) The event type or types for which notifications are triggered.
+The following values are supported: `DeploymentStart`, `DeploymentSuccess`, `DeploymentFailure`, `DeploymentStop`, `InstanceStart`, `InstanceSuccess`, `InstanceFailure`.
+ * `trigger_name` - (Required) The name of the notification trigger.
+ * `trigger_target_arn` - (Required) The ARN of the SNS topic through which notifications are sent.

 ## Attributes Reference